rbannist/ContainersOnAzure_IntroLab/README.md

 <br><br>
 ### Register our Azure Container Registry within Kubernetes

-We now want to register our private Azure Container Registry with our Kubernetes cluster to ensure that we can pull images from it.
+We now want to register our private Azure Container Registry on our Kubernetes cluster to ensure that we can pull images from it.
 Enter the following in your command window:

 ```
 kubectl create secret docker-registry <yourcontainerregistryinstance>.azurecr.io --docker-server=<yourcontainerregistryinstance>.azurecr.io --docker-username=<yourcontainerregistryinstanceusername> --docker-password=<yourcontainerregistryinstancepassword> --docker-email=<youremailaddress>